Ingapu Township

 Ingapu Township (အင်္ဂပူမြို့နယ်) is a township of Myanaung District in the Ayeyarwady Division of Myanmar.
-It is located in southern Myanaung District bordering Kyangin Township to the north.
+It is located in southern Myanaung District bordering Myanaung Township to the north.
 To the south, it borders Hinthada Township's townships of Hinthada Township and Lemyethna Township.
-The Township borders Letpadan Township and Monyo Township in Bago Region to the east and Gwa Township in Rakhine State to the east.
-Ingapu is the principal town.
-The Township consists of 1 city, 12 wards, 72 village tracts and 639 villages.
+The Township borders Letpadan Township and Monyo Township in Bago Region to the east and Gwa Township in Rakhine State to the west.

+Ingapu township consists of 3 towns, 12 wards, 72 village tracts and 639 villages.
+The township's three towns are the principal town Ingapu and the towns of Htoogyi and Mazaligone.

 History

 The lost city described as Pinle Pyu (lit.
 'Sea Pyu') is recorded as being located next to the sea.
 Unlike many other small Pyu sites, the city is speculated to be large in size located downstream from the Sri Ksetra Kingdom.
 Some archaeologist believe that a walled religious complex in Gyogon, Ingapu Township may be the location of Pinle Pyu.
 The complex uses Brahmi script indicating its potential age.
 The ancient ruin was excavated in 2014 dated to determine if the 2,000-year-old artifacts were of the Pyu culture or not.
 Early human footprints were found in Taungnyo mountain near Kyauktalone village 2 miles west of the main site.
 These fossils along with other artifacts from the Taungnyo site including Paleolithic tools may indicate that the Ingapu site is older than other Pyu city-states.

 The city of Ingapu was named as one of the 32 surrounding villages of Pathein by the ancient king Samuddha Gotha's wife Omar Dhanti.
 By the time of the Konbaung Dynasty the group of villages was known as Okhpo when it was given to Thihaboh Min after Alaungpaya's conquests.
 The name Okhpo originates, by legend, from the village's role baking bricks for the Shwemokhtaw Pagoda in Pathein during the time of Omar Dhanti.
 The town was renamed in 1852 to its ancient name of Ingapu after the Second Anglo-Burmese War by the British to distinguish it from Okpho in Bago Region.

 The township was first established independent from Myanaung Township in 1972 under the first township administrator Maung Tin.